nagathanpranali/brazilian-ecommerce-sql-analysis/README.md

 ## Dataset

-The project uses the [Olist Brazilian E-Commerce Public Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), which contains information about customers, orders, products, and sales transactions.
+The project uses the [Olist Brazilian E-Commerce Public Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) from Kaggle, which contains information about customers, orders, products, and sales transactions.

 The analysis uses five tables: